Ryan-RH/RustWipeBot/README.md

 # Rust Wipe Bot

-Discord Bot that allows users to add and remove their favourite servers to be notified of the exact time they wipe.
+Discord Bot that allows users to add and remove their favourite Rust servers to be notified of the exact time they wipe.
 ID from BattleMetrics is used.

 ![battleurl](https://github.com/Ryan-RH/RustWipeBot/assets/108598537/eda2c3f0-c7b3-4449-bb38-876c67f7c3c2)